How to Handle Itchy Skin During Pregnancy?

 Pruritic urticarial papules and pregnancy plaques (PUPPP)

 This itchy rash appears around stretch marks in late pregnancy.
-Symptoms of PUPPP include a rash with small, pimple-like spots that develop from stretch marks and do not extend beyond the breasts, as well as blisters surrounding the rash and itching during sleep.
+Symptoms of PUPPP include a rash with small, pimple-like spots that develop from stretch marks and do not extend beyond the breasts, blisters surrounding the rash and itching during sleep.

 Typically, your doctor will diagnose PUPPP via a skin check.
 In rare circumstances, a skin biopsy may be required.
 Blood tests to rule out infections may also be performed.

-The most effective treatment for PUPPP is to birth the baby, and the rash should disappear within a few weeks.
-Moisturisers, steroid creams, and antihistamines given by your doctor, as well as itch-relieving baths, may help alleviate itching until your due date.
+The most effective treatment for PUPPP is to give birth, as this makes the rash go away within weeks.
+Moisturisers, steroid creams, antihistamines prescribed by your doctor and itch-relieving baths may help alleviate itching until your due date.

 Prurigo

-If you have acute itching or itching for an extended period of time throughout your pregnancy, you should see your obstetrician or midwife.
-They can give drugs, rule out certain ailments, and ensure your child's safety.
+If you have acute itching or itching for an extended period of time throughout your pregnancy, you should see your obstetrician and dermatologist.
+They can prescribe medication, rule out certain ailments, and ensure your child's safety.

 Common Areas for Itching

 Consider where you are itching on your body.
-Most pregnancies produce itching in the abdomen and breasts because the skin in these places is changing so rapidly.
+Most pregnancies cause itching in the abdomen and breasts because the skin in these areas is changing so rapidly.

 Itching around stretch marks may be caused by PUPPP, however itchy arm and leg regions are more likely to be caused by clothes touching you incorrectly or prurigo.

 Itching is natural at times, but severe itching of the belly, arms, and legs may indicate that your body needs treatment.
 Some women have vaginal itching during pregnancy, which may need treatment.
-Furthermore, rashes may develop as a result of pregnant itchiness.
+Furthermore, rashes may develop as a result of these symptoms.

 Itching is not commonly seen as an early pregnancy symptom.
 In reality, many forms of rashes occur later in pregnancy, and some may not disappear until after the baby is delivered.